 Maia's artwork and writing are key components of her synthetic understanding of spaces, and she integrates Reiki and sound vibrations into her creative practice in a way that is unique.
-She is the author of eco-fiction novel The Erenwine Agenda, a love story with a focus on hydraulic fracturing, which was shortlisted in the Visionary Fiction category by the International Book Awards.
-Current creative works in progress include collaborating on VR projects with Canadian company Banging Rocks around meditation, climate change and art appreciation; painting architectural scrims to be shown in context of international conferences on themes of seeds, seed saving and seed banks around the world; and writing her next novel, Otter Coast, a medical marijuana mystery.
+She is the author of eco-fiction novel The Erenwine Agenda, a love story with an emphasis on hydraulic fracturing, which was shortlisted in the Visionary Fiction category by the International Book Awards.
+She is writing her next novel, Otter Coast, a medical marijuana mystery.
+Mixed media installations, multi-dimensional modeling and virtual reality collaborations are part of Maia's environmental design work at the United Nations and around the world; current creative works in progress include collaborating on VR projects with Canadian company Banging Rocks around art exhibition, biomechanics, climate change and meditation.

 Maia maintains a private architectural practice with a focus on art installations, environmental design and virtual reality spaces.
 She works with larger engineering firms on architectural design, construction administration and building inspection for adaptive reuse, building envelope, interior fit-out and new construction projects.